List of Isma'ili imams: Fatimid

+Descent from Ali as accepted by the later Isma'ilis;

 In the Fatimid and its successor Isma'ili traditions, the Imamate was held by the following.
 Each Imam listed is considered the son of the preceding Imam by mainstream accounts.

 After his death, the succession was disputed.
 The regent Malik al-Afdal placed Mustansir's younger son Al-Musta'li Billah on the throne.
 This was contested by the elder son Nizar al-Mustafa li-Din Allah, who was defeated and died in prison.
 This dispute resulted in the split into two branches, lasting to this day, the Nizari and the Musta'li.